sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 The Container creates an interactive web interface displaying the aircraft, based on Wiedehopf's widely used [tar1090](https://github.com/wiedehopf/tar1090) software.

 The web interface is rendered to port `80` in the container.
-This can me mapped to a port on the host using the docker-compose `ports` directive.
+This can be mapped to a port on the host using the docker-compose `ports` directive.

 All of the variables below are optional.